Berahthraben/Tartarus/README.md

 - Credits button | A quick link to this repository and my personal DeviantArt page!
 Be sure to watch!

 # Regular users
+Got interested?
+Want to download the software?
+Follow the steps below:
+*Warning: Requires JAVA 8+ installed. https://www.java.com/en/download/*
-Just head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.
-Run the program from your desktop/assigned folder and you're good to go!
-Magic!
+<center>1.
+Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.</center>
+<center>Run the program from your desktop/assigned folder and you're good to go!
+Magic! </center>

-Warning: Requires JAVA 8+ installed. https://www.java.com/en/download/
+# Advanced Users
+Want to compile to code yourself to be safe?
+No problem!
+Clone the repository through your favorite platform (usually Git)